 But picking a great cause isn’t the end of it, you’ll need to let them know about it too.
 Get creative with how you could advertise to parents and key members of the community; harness your school’s physical space, optimise your school newsletter, or mention these opportunities at parents’ evenings.

-If you need help thinking of ways you can engage with parents and community members, click here for some ideas for getting parents on board.
+If you need help thinking of ways you can engage with parents and community members, read about some ideas for getting parents on board.

 Only a step behind